QianyueMa/tableau-challenge/README.md

-# tableau-challenge
+# Tableau Analytics - Citi Bike Analytics: the Quarter 2 in 2019 vs 2020
-Using Tableau, to aggregate the data found in the Citi Bike Trip History Logs and to design 2-5 visualizations for each discovered phenomena (4-10+ total).
+Using Tableau, to aggregate the data found in the Citi Bike Trip History Logs in the Q2 in 2019 vs 2020 and to design visualizations for each discovered phenomenon, in order to see what changes in Citi Bike usage have occurred in 2020 which might have been induced by COVID-19.

 ![Citi-Bikes](Images/CitiBike.jpg)